section-engineering-education/engineering-education/content/articles/understanding-and-implementing-the-android-lifecycle/index.md

 ![onpause-main-activity](/engineering-education/understanding-and-implementing-the-android-lifecycle/onpause-main-activity.png)

 It shows that when the user switched to `Activity2`, `MainActivity` was paused.
 At this point, `MainActivity` will be saved in a back stack.

 When `Activity2` is brought to the foreground, `onStop()` will also be called on `Mainctivity`.
 This is because the Android system is releasing any resources that `MainActivity` is not using.

 ![switching-activities-logs](/engineering-education/understanding-and-implementing-the-android-lifecycle/switching-activities-logs.png)

 Note that MainActivity is not destroyed.
-This means its states are saved in the memory, and we can retrieve them.
+This means that its states are saved in the memory, and we can retrieve them.
 To do so, navigate back to the previous activity and watch the Logcat messages.

 ![onrestart-main-activity](/engineering-education/understanding-and-implementing-the-android-lifecycle/onrestart-main-activity.png)

-As you can see, three methods are executed here `onRestart()`, `onStart()`, and `onResume()`.
+As you can see, three methods are executed here: `onRestart()`, `onStart()`, and `onResume()`.

 When you `back press`, it means you are exiting the activity, and the callbacks will execute as shown below:

 ![ondestroy-main-activity](/engineering-education/understanding-and-implementing-the-android-lifecycle/ondestroy-main-activity.png)

 As you can see, when exiting the application, `onDestroy()` is not called first.
 The activity still follows its lifecycle.

 ### Conclusion
 As a developer, you should wisely choose what to execute when a certain method or callback is executed.
-So you might end up not using all these callbacks in one application.
+You might not end up using all these callbacks in one application.

 This tutorial has helped you learn the different lifecycle stages in an Android application.